thomass171/tcp-flightgear/flightgear/src/test/resources/Models/Readme.txt

 Renamed this directory to 'Models' (from 'models') and subdir 'Effects' added so that test-resources bundle complies to typical FG vehicle layout.

+21.10.25: 'digital-clock' (just a simple textured model) from c172 added for testing effects, eg. bumpspec effects.